Zum Inhalt springen

 Grammarly premium feature: Snippets

-Premium Grammarly users have access to a “snippets” feature which, by default, is triggered using the backslash (\) character (as its shortcut).
+Users of Grammarly Premium have access to a “snippets” feature which, by default, is triggered using the backslash (\) character (as its shortcut).
 This feature could conflict with Overleaf’s autocomplete for LaTeX commands but, fortunately, the snippets shortcut character can be changed or disabled using advice from Grammarly support.

 Overleaf guides